 I am here to help you capture your memories of loved ones and significant life events by creating pieced fabric art from clothing and keepsake textiles.

-I come from a multi-generational family of artists and architects – I discovered great joy from fabric and textile arts at an early age.
+I come from a multi-generational family of artists and architects – at an early age I discovered great joy from fabric and textile arts.
 My mom taught me how to sew when I was ten.
-The step-by-step process of cutting, pressing, pinning, and stitching comfortably meshed with my own methodical nature.
+The step-by-step process of cutting, pressing, pinning, and stitching comfortably compliments my own methodical nature.
 While studying at the Oregon College of Art and Craft, my focus turned to print-making and fiber arts, then later to surface design for industry while at the Fashion Institute of Technology in New York.

 I established Lori Mason Design in the late-1990s after working as a textile designer for Nike.
 I found a beautiful studio in industrial Portland, Oregon, set up shop, and launched my first line of contemporary quilts.
 I later resurrected my paints and brushes to design prints again, and in recent years have come full circle back to quilts, with a focus on memorial quilts and quilts honoring life events.
 The meaningful relationships developed with clients while creating these special quilts reflect the sacred nature of this work.
 I’m enriched by each new collaboration.